MIT-AI-Accelerator/c3po-model-server/README.md

 12. You can shut down and your db / minio data will persist via docker volumes.

 13. Set up the precommit hook with `pre-commit install`.

+# Adding a package
+Note: instructions included in [tutorial linked here](https://realpython.com/dependency-management-python-poetry/)
+1. Add the package, e.g., `poetry add transformers` or `poetry add transformers --dev`.
+2. Update the lockfile with `poetry lock` or `poetry lock --no-update` if you don't want poetry to try to update other deps within your existing versioning constraints
+3. Install the packages with `poetry install`

+# Updating packages
+`poetry update` or for a specific package, `poetry update transformers`

 # Notes